-In this section of the paper we will apply the previous methods to forecast inflation using monthly data.
+In this section we will apply the methods described in sections 2 and 3 to forecast inflation.
 The data was taken from the DRI-Mcgraw Hill Basic Economics database spanning a time horizon from October 1968 to March 2003.
-This amounts to 413 observations of 140 variables.
+This amounts to 413 monthly observations of 140 variables.